The Girard-Perregaux Laureato Absolute CollectionBack to News & Exhibitions

 The Laureato Absolute Chronograph

-The Laureato Absolute Chronograph has a blue to black dial with counters at 3, 6, and 9 o’clock that have a slightly sunken black subdial surrounded by a blue and white register.
+The Laureato Absolute Chronograph has a blue to black dial with counters at 3, 6, and 9 o’clock with a slightly sunken black subdial surrounded by a blue and white register.
 It also has a carved blue lining near the edge of the newly revamped pushers.
 It’s ergonomic and angular design pay homage to the luxury sports watch of its original era.
 It uses an automatic caliber GP03300-1058 and, like the other two models, has a 46-hour power reserve.

-The Girard-Perregaux Laureato Absolute Collection is a sophisticated and contemporary design made to fulfill the needs of today’s active man who also values style.
+The Girard-Perregaux Laureato Absolute Collection is a sophisticated and contemporary design to fulfill the needs of today’s active man who also values style.
 Though the simplest of the three, the Chronograph, seems to be a fan favorite, all of these models are exceptional timepieces that are quite charming.